 Intel Basin Falls Refresh performance

-The improved clock speeds on these Basin Fall Refresh processors should lead to improved performance across the board, but in heavily threaded workloads, it remains to be seen if a frequency increases will allow the Intel Core i9-9980XE to speed past the Ryzen Threadripper 2990WX and, say, the.
+The improved clock speeds on these Basin Fall Refresh processors lead to improved performance across the board, but in heavily threaded workloads, like Cinebench R15, the Intel Core i9-9980XE still lags behind the Ryzen Threadripper 2990WX.

-Now, Intel claims that this new lineup is going to lead to up to 108% faster performance over the 2990WX in Adobe Premiere.
-You might want to take this with a grain of salt, because while we haven’t measured Adobe Premiere performance ourselves, we do have Cinebench numbers for both the Intel Core i9-7980XE and the 2990WX.
+Intel is claiming that this new lineup is going to offer up to 108% faster performance over the 2990WX in Adobe Premiere.
+You may want to take this with a grain of salt, because while we haven’t measured Adobe Premiere performance ourselves, we do have Cinebench numbers for both the Intel Core i9-9980XE and the 2990WX.

-The Threadripper 2990WX scored 4,913 in Cinebench, whereas the Intel Core i9-7980XE scored 3,271.
-Now, obviously Cinebench and Adobe Premiere aren’t the same program, but the tasks are comparable enough to make Intel’s claims seem fishy – but we’ll have to wait until we get our hands on the Intel Core i9-9980XE to make our final judgment.
+The Threadripper 2990WX scored 4,913 in Cinebench, whereas the Intel Core i9-9980XE scored 3,640.
+Now, obviously Cinebench and Adobe Premiere aren’t the same program, but the tasks are comparable enough to make Intel’s claims seem fishy.

 - Looks like you won't need a new motherboard to use these processors